Understanding Inheritance and Composition in PHP Object-Oriented Programming

 The Strategy Pattern and Composition

 Many design patterns rely on composition rather than inheritance.
 The Strategy pattern is a clear example of how composition enables flexible, extensible code.
+This pattern appears frequently when building APIs and business applications where different processing strategies need to be applied to the same data.

 Imagine an e-commerce product that applies different discount strategies based on customer type, promotion rules, or time of year: